FraxFinance/frax-governance/README.md

 #### Abort Transaction Flow
 This flow exists to stop a gnosis transaction that is deemed wrong or no longer needed.

-1. 1 EOA owner starts a rejection transaction in the gnosis safe UI
+1. 1 EOA owner starts a rejection transaction in the gnosis safe UI.
-2. ⅗ EOA sign the rejection tx
+2. ⅗ EOA sign the rejection tx.
 3. Anyone can call `fraxGovernorOmega.abortTransaction(address teamSafe, bytes calldata signatures)` which immediately causes Omega to approve the rejection tx (zero eth transfer) on the underlying gnosis safe with the provided nonce.
-4. Safe Owners can now execute the approved transaction
+4. Safe Owners can now execute the approved transaction.
 5. This increments the nonce, rendering the original tx and accompanying veto proposal useless.
 6. If the original transaction was already put into FraxGovernorOmega with `addNewTransaction()`, the underlying proposal will be marked `ProposalState.Canceled` so no one else can vote on it.